echogarden-project/echogarden/docs/Technical.md

 ## Since the code is almost all JavaScript and WASM, why can't it just run in a web browser?

 It is technically possible, overall, since its core components: `espeak-ng` and `onnxruntime` both have WASM ports.
-Actually, `onnxruntime-web`, unlike `onnxruntime-node` can also make use of the GPU via WebGL, and in the future, [it will support WebGPU](https://github.com/microsoft/onnxruntime/issues/11695), which should give a performance boost.
+Actually, `onnxruntime-web`, unlike `onnxruntime-node` can also make use of the GPU via WebGL and WebGPU, which may give a performance boost for some users.

 However, it is a lot of work, and only a subset of the engines can be supported (no cloud engines, in particular).
 There are several reasons why the web may not be the most effective platform for Echogarden: